cwi-dis/igor/doc/using.md

 - `database.xml.YYYYMMDDHHMMSS` Backups of the database (created automatically).
 - `plugins` directory with installed plugins.
 Many will be symlinks into `std-plugins` directory.
 - `std-plugins` symlink to standard plugins directory in the igor package (will be re-created on every startup).
-- `igor.log` if _igorServer_ is started at system boot this is the _httpd-style_ log of all Igor activity.
+- `igor.log` the _httpd-style_ log of all Igor activity.
-- `igor.log.*` Older logfiles.
+- `igor.log.*` older logfiles.
 - `igor.crt` and `igor.key` if Igor is run in _https_ mode these are the certificate and key used. `igor.crt` is also used by _igorVar_ and _igorControl_ to check the server identity.
 - `ca` certificate authority data such as signing keys and certificates.
 - `igorSessions.db` may be available to store igor user sessions.
-- `igor.cfg` configuration file for _igorVar_ and _igorControl_ (not used by _igorServer_ or _igorSetup_).
-All values are stored in the `[igor]` section, with names identical to the long option name.
+- `igor.cfg` configuration file for _igorVar_, _igorControl_ and _igorCA_ (not used by _igorServer_ or _igorSetup_).
+Default argument values are stored in the `[igor]` section, with names identical to the long option name.
+By supplying the `--config` argument to _igorVar_ or one of the other tools another section can be selected.

   So, the following file will change the default server used by _igorVar_ and _igorControl_:

 	```
 	[igor]
 	url = https://myigor.local:9333/data
 	```

 	Default option values can also be specified in the environment by specifying the name in capitals and prefixed with IGORSERVER_.
-So the following environment valiable setting will have the same effect:
+So the following environment variable setting will have the same effect:

 	```
 	IGORSERVER_URL="https://myigor.local:9333/data"